-Oxen were once Sheboygan County's choice workers
+Oxen were once Sheboygan County's choice beasts of burden

 “The ox is a most noble animal, patient, thrifty, durable and gentle.”
 What an elegant, almost reverential description by Peter Burnett, Oregon Trail traveler of the 1850s.
 Yet humor and practicality quickly enter as he continued, “But, best of all, the mammoth does not run off.”